-There is no denying that land pollution has reached a point of dire
+There is no denying that land pollution has reached an extreme level.

 Most of the contamination and pollution on the Earth’s land surface is a direct result of household garbage and industrial waste.